Gastroenterology & Hepatology (Digestive Care)

 These combined health problems appear to promote the deposit of fat in the liver.
 For some people, this excess fat acts as a toxin to liver cells, causing liver inflammation and NASH, which may lead to a buildup of scar tissue in the liver.

-It is difficult to distinguish NAFLD from NASH without further testing.
+It is difficult to distinguish nonalcoholic fatty liver disease from nonalcoholic steatohepatitis without further testing.

 The first line of treatment is usually weight loss through a combination of a healthy diet and exercise.
 You can: